-- Have a high school diploma or G.E.D.

-- Pass the entrance examination
+- Have a high school diploma, G.E.D. or equivalent - Pass the entrance examination

-- Background check and drug screening where applicable

 Please see Program Handbook and Externship Manual for additional program policies.

 To receive a Diploma in Pharmacy Technology, students must complete 39.0 credit hours (1224 Clock Hours).
 This diploma program can be completed in 10 months for full-time students or in 18 months for part-time students.